pancelor/pancelor.github.io/templates/posts/linecook.md

 ### tangible code: game processes as physical interactions

-This idea is the main reason I decided to write up this blog post at all.
-When I was iterating on the game design, making decisions and changing the mechanics, the guiding principle I stuck to was the idea that **the game world is a tangible, physical place**, not just a bunch of lua variables getting set to different values.
+This idea of "tangible code" is the main reason I decided to write up this blog post at all.
+When I was iterating on the game design, making decisions and changing the mechanics, the guiding principle I stuck to was the idea that **the game world is a tangible, physical place**, not just a bunch of Lua variables getting set to different values.
 Every time I stopped and let this idea guide my decision-making, the game got better, basically instantly. (!!!)

-For example: I originally assumed that when an ingredient was grabbed, it would get added to some array of current recipe ingredients in the code, and then later when you pressed the "complete recipe" button on your controller, the recipe would check itself and give you score or something based on how well it matched the list of premade recipes.
-This would involve deleting the physical food object and moving it into some sort of HUD overlay, showing your currently-in-progress recipe.
-On a bit of a whim, I decided to instead just... leave the food object on the floor, where the claw dropped it. (you can see this in the above gif)
+For example: I originally assumed that when an ingredient was grabbed, it would get added to some array of current recipe ingredients in the code, and then later when you pressed the "complete recipe" button on your controller, the recipe would check itself and give you some sort of score based on how well it matched the list of acceptable recipes.
+This would involve deleting the physical food object after it was grabbed, and moving it into some sort of HUD overlay, showing your currently-in-progress recipe.

+On a bit of a whim, I decided to instead just... leave the food object on the floor, where the claw dropped it -- you can see this in the above gif.
+I think I just wanted a working prototype to show my partner, so I coded it in the simplest possible way: when grabbed, do nothing; I'll figure it out later.

-_Immediately_ this led to cool surprises and interactions; in this case, this meant that once you grab a food from a column, that column is forever blocked by the food you grabbed.
+_Immediately_ this led to cool surprises and interactions: once you grab a food, that column is forever blocked by the food you grabbed.
+Huh.
 That smells like interesting gameplay to me!
 I kept noticing surprising interactions in-game every time I followed my nose in this sort of direction, which encouraged me to keep designing around this idea of "tangible code".

 The seed idea for all of this came vaguely from an aspect of some roguelikes, where your actions as a player are "non-modal", i.e. available to be used at any point during the game.
 I really like how this works in Spelunky, for example, where you get powerups and upgrades that mostly all exist in-world, rather than being locked away inside menus.
-This leads to some amazing interactions, like the incredible [shopstorm](https://www.pentadact.com/2012-07-13-shopstorm-a-spelunky-story/).
+This leads to some amazing interactions, like the incredible [shopstorm](https://www.pentadact.com/2012-07-13-shopstorm-a-spelunky-story/):

+> [...]
+My internal simulation of Spelunky's interacting systems kicks in, and I see the next few seconds flash before my eyes with pure horror.

-In retrospect, the idea of deleting the food object and putting it in a HUD overlay while you finish compiling your recipe seems much more restrictive than the physically-based interactions I ended up making the game with.
-With the HUD, you can only play the game my way, and can only discover interactions that I specifically programmed.
-But, in this physical world/tangible code model, I repeatedly discovered new surprising and fun interactions _in my own game!_ This in itself isn't new for me, but it happened so _often_ while making linecook, and I attribute that to this "tangible code" idea that I stumbled upon.
+In retrospect, my original idea of deleting the food object and putting it in a HUD overlay while you finish compiling your recipe seems much more prescriptive and confined than the physically-based interactions I ended up using in Linecook.
+With the HUD, **the player can only play the game my way**, and can only discover interactions that I specifically programmed.
+But, in this physical world/tangible code model, I repeatedly discovered new surprising and fun interactions _in my own game!_ This happens to me sometimes, but it happened so _often_ while making Linecook, and I attribute that to this "tangible code" idea that I stumbled upon.

 ### how to finish a recipe?

-Once I started thinking about trying to make the game in a physical space, I started to wonder: how should I complete a recipe?
-Maybe... every 4 ingredients auto-cook themselves into a recipe?
+Once I started thinking about trying to make the game in a physical space, I started to wonder: how should the player finish a recipe?
+Maybe... every 4 ingredients auto-cook themselves together?
 I had an idea for a special "done" food (it was shown visually as the word "done", instead of looking like a stick of butter or whatever) which, when grabbed, would complete the recipe.

-But... how would it complete the recipe? magically? all the ingredients on the ground at the proper y-position onscreen would get deleted, and then you'd be scored by how well those ingredients work together?
+But... how would it complete the recipe? ...magically? all the ingredients on the ground at the proper y-position onscreen would get deleted, and then you'd be scored by how well those ingredients work together?
 That didn't seem right.
 For a bit I entertained the idea that the "done" icon would continue moving after the claw dropped it, pushing foods offscreen, where they would be scored:

 <figure>
   <video preload="auto" controls loop autoplay muted src="/assets/linecook/done1.mp4"></video>